apache/cordova-docs/docs/en/edge/cordova/connection/connection.type.md

 Windows Phone Quirks
 --------------------

-- Windows Phone Emulator always detects `navigator.network.connection.type` as `Connection.UNKNOWN`.
+- Windows Phone Emulator always detects `navigator.connection.type` as `Connection.UNKNOWN`.

 Tizen Quirks
 --------------------

 - Tizen can only detect a WiFi or cellular connection.
-    - `navigator.network.connection.type` is set to `Connection.CELL_2G` for all cellular data.
+    - `navigator.connection.type` is set to `Connection.CELL_2G` for all cellular data.